sciencehistory/kithe/guides/modelling.md

 The downside of single-table inheritance is that the base kithe_models table may include some columns only relevant to certain sub-classes.
 This includes association modelling -- while the `parent_id` column is intended for work/child relationships, there is no database constraint preventing making an Asset a parent (not intended to be allowed by kithe modelling).
 In some cases, we can work around this generalization with app-level Rails validations or other model code, or even using [ActiveRecord ignored_columns feature](https://blog.bigbinary.com/2016/05/24/rails-5-adds-active-record-ignored-columns.html) to hide some columns from some sub-classes.

 The generalization can possibly be useful in the future in some cases.
 We've basically defined a single one-to-many association from any Kithe::Model to any other (work members/parent), and a single many-to-many (collection association); perhaps in the future we can generalize this for more purposes, maybe even add a 'type' qualifier to each association.

+**Note Well** Because of [how Rails Single-Table Inheritance interacts with dev-mode auto-loading](https://guides.rubyonrails.org/autoloading_and_reloading_constants.html#autoloading-and-sti), for any custom subclasses you define, you should add a to_prepare block to load them, perhaps in your config/application.rb.
+If you have a local `Work` and `Asset` class:

+    config.to_prepare do
+      require_dependency "work"
+      require_dependency "asset"
+    end

 ## Primary keys:  friendlier_id